If you have a terrible smell coming from your HVAC system, you may have dirty sock syndrome.

 Any bacteria that makes its way to the coil through the ventilation system can stick to the coils and allow it to grow.

-Oftentimes, the build-up is out of control, and this can block the airflow through the coil, causing high static pressure, which is also not good for the longevity of your HVAC system.
+Often, the build-up is out of control, which can block the airflow through the coil, causing high static pressure, which is also not good for the longevity of your HVAC system.
+And can lead to AC capacitor failures as well.

 How to get rid of dirty sock syndrome?